Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Cluster DT-transformation on -quiver

 \section{Cluster DT-transformation on $\mathcal A_n$-quiver}

+In this section, we show that the longest element of our Weyl group corresponds to a cluster DT-transformation for even $n$.
+In contrast, there is no reddening sequence when $n$ is odd.

-\subsection{Tropicalization of Cluster algebras}
+\subsection{Tropicalization of Cluster Algebras}

-\begin{defn} $\mathbb P$ is a semifield if it is a multiplicative abelian group with the addition $\oplus$, which is commutative, associative, and distributive.
-In particular, following two semifields are vital: \begin{enumerate} \item On the algebraic torus $\mathcal X_{\Sigma}$, the universal semifield $\mathbb P_{\text{univ}}(\mathcal X_{\Sigma})$ is the semifield consisting of all the rational functions of variables $X_i$ over $\mathbb Q$ with subtraction-free expressions. \item The tropical semifield $\mathbb P_{\text{trop}}(\mathcal X_{\Sigma})$ is a multiplicative free abelian group with the following special addition $\oplus:$
+\begin{defn} A set $\mathbb P$ is a semifield if it is a multiplicative abelian group with the addition $\oplus$, which is commutative, associative, and distributive.
+In particular, the following two semifields will be important: \begin{enumerate} \item On the algebraic torus $\mathcal X_{\Sigma}$, the universal semifield $\mathbb P_{\text{univ}}(\mathcal X_{\Sigma})$ is the semifield consisting of all the rational functions of variables $X_i$ over $\mathbb Q$ with subtraction-free expressions. \item The tropical semifield $\mathbb P_{\text{trop}}(\mathcal X_{\Sigma})$ is a multiplicative free abelian group with the following special addition $\oplus:$

 \end{enumerate}

 Define a natural homomorphism of semifields